tensorchord/envd-docs/docs/build-envd/build-envd.md

 ### Use jupyter

 [Jupyter Notebooks](https://jupyter.org/) are a powerful way to write and iterate on your Python code for data analysis.
-The [envd API](../category/api-documentation) function `config.jupyter` helps you set up jupyter notebooks in the environment:
+The [envd config API](../api/config) function `config.jupyter` helps you set up jupyter notebooks in the environment:

 ```python title=build.envd
 def build():